MikroElektronika/mikrosdk_click_v2/clicks/dtmf/README.md

 ## Example Description

-> This example demonstrates the use of DTMF click board by showing the communication between the two click boards connected to PBX system.
+> This example demonstrates the use of DTMF Click board by showing the communication between the two Click boards connected to PBX system.

 **The demo application is composed of two sections :**